You're reading docs for Nextly Alpha. APIs may change between releases.

 Differences from PostgreSQL

-• ? placeholders -- MySQL uses ? for query parameters instead of $1, $2.
+• ? placeholders.
+MySQL uses positional ? instead of $1, $2.

-Deadlock Retry
+Deadlock retry

 await adapter.transaction(